fossas/fossa-cli/docs/references/strategies/languages/golang/gomodules.md

 The reason that we started with a graph of packages is because a Go module distributes source code for one or more packages.
 However, only packages are `import`ed in Go source code.
 An implication of this is that the graph of module dependencies does not necessarily correspond to how different packages in a Go project depend on each other.
-By looking at how packages import one another, the CLI can get more information about what packages and modules are actually used in a final build product than by looking at modules alone.
+By looking at how packages import one another, FOSSA CLI can get more information about what packages and modules are actually used in a final build product than by looking at modules alone.
-This should eliminate some false positives found by older tactics that use `go list -m`.
+This should eliminate some false positives found by tactics in older versions of FOSSA CLI that use `go list -m`.

 Currently, this strategy does not yet include path dependencies or their transitive deps from Go `replace` directives.